 Image: Barossa Vintage Festival.

-South Australia’s beautiful Barossa region has just released a jam-packed events calendar for their new month-long food and wine festival, A Little More Barossa, with over 70 curated food and wine events scattered across the month of August.
+A Little More Barossa, is the latest winter festival to hit Adelaide this weekend, with a jam-packed events calendar for the month long program with over 70 curated food and wine events scattered across the month of August.

-Designed to celebrate Barossa’s wine and food, A Little More Barossa will showcase the people and the stories that make up this incredible region, with enticing events offering new taste, flavours and experiences.
+Designed to celebrate Barossa’s wine and food, A Little More Barossa is kicking off this weekend and will showcase the people and the stories that make up this incredible region, with enticing events offering new taste, flavours and experiences.

-The announcement of the A Little More Barossa program comes off the back of a highly successful Barossa Vintage Festival in April this year, where eager visitors flocked to the region to taste a huge selection of the world-class vintages we have on offer, right here in South Australia.
+The new festival comes off the back of a highly successful Barossa Vintage Festival in April this year, where eager visitors flocked to the region to taste a huge selection of the world-class vintages we have on offer, right here in South Australia.

 The event has curated by Tourism Barossa, with support from the South Australian Tourism Commission, and is poised to act as a catalyst to drive visitation throughout August to the Barossa region, encouraging people to stay and explore new corners of the region a little further.
 The new festival format replaces Barossa Gourmet Weekend which was last held in 2019.